 If your healthcare provider feels your constipation is related to your eating style, ask for a referral to a registered dietitian nutritionist (RDN).
 An RDN can help you identify ways to increase your fiber intake and develop a meal plan that meets your individual needs.

-To find an RDN, check out the Academy’s online Find an Expert tool.
+To find an RDN, check out the Academy’s online Find a Nutrition Expert tool.